pymodbus-dev/pymodbus/README.rst

 Pymodbus is a full Modbus protocol implementation using twisted/tornado/asyncio for its asynchronous communications core.
 It can also be used without any third party dependencies (aside from pyserial) if a more lightweight project is needed.
-Furthermore, it should work fine under any python version > 2.7 (including python 3+)
+Furthermore, it should work fine under any python version >= 3.7

 ------------------------------------------------------------